-A delicious carrot cake, lighter than most because it’s made with sunflower oil rather than butter, this beauty is rich with the flavour of spices and lip-licking good with its creamy frosting topping: perfect with a cup of tea!
+A gluten-free carrot cake, lighter than most because it’s made with sunflower oil rather than butter, this treat is rich with the flavour of spices and the kids love it.

 This is my Auntie Loulla (Loulla Astin)’s recipe and cake, baked for a recent family gathering (and gobbled in seconds)-just for me, she omitted the nuts too but I’ve included them in her classic recipe below marking them optional.